LNMattos/data-trial-solution/README.md

 ## 5. Interactive Application with Streamlit

 I developed a **Streamlit app** that allows users to input data and generate customized content based on their responses.
 This app serves as a user-friendly interface to interact with the data intuitively.
+Here an example:
 [AI Generated markdown](docs/auto_generated_md.md)

+To works its necessary to use a OpenAI API key